tsitle/dc-app-go_native_compiler-example/README.md

-# Go 1.13.5 compiler Docker Container
+# Go 1.13.5 compiler Docker Container for AARCH64, ARMv7l, X86 and X64

 For for compiling **go** ([golang](https://golang.org/)) based applications using Docker.